-I agree to serve as the student's research supervisor and have reviewed the roles and responsibilities of the supervisor as defined in the HST PhD Thesis Guide (and listed below).
+I agree to serve as the student's research advisor and have reviewed the roles and responsibilities of the research advisor as defined in the HST PhD Thesis Guide (and listed below).

-The research supervisor is responsible for overseeing the student's thesis project.
-The research supervisor is expected to:
+The research advisor is responsible for overseeing the student's thesis project.
+The research advisor is expected to: